shellum/fontView/README.md

 	int yellow = getResources().getColor(R.color.yellow);
 	int white = getResources().getColor(R.color.white);

+	// Allow a font to be pre-fetched instead of lazy loaded FontView.preFetchNetworkFont(getApplicationContext(), Constants.REMOTE_FONT);
+        // Graphically depict draw time in milliseconds, and output mode debug info to logcat FontView.enableDebugging(IMAGE_DEBUGGING);

 	// Initialize the FontView
 	// A font can be pulled and cached from:
 	// -Network locations (http url)